jhuckaby/webcamjs/README.md

 ### Including in an Existing Form

 If you are already submitting a form on your page, and simply want to include the image data in your form, you can do this.
-However, note that the data will be Base64 encoded until it gets to the server, so you will need to decode it on the server-side, and the bandwidth required will be about 30% larger than normal.
+However, note that the data will be Base64 encoded until it gets to the server, so you will need to decode it on the server-side, and the file size in transit will be about 30% larger than normal.

+This alternate upload technique is also shown here because it's probably the only way it'll ever work in IE 7, 8, and 9.
+Those older IE versions do not support binary AJAX and blobs, so the standard `Webcam.upload()` function will not work, and you'll have to use a form trick like this:

 First, add a hidden text element to your form: